MessageBird logo

 Which is more popular, MessageBird or Twilio?

-On the Knock platform, MessageBird handled <1M messages from January 23rd to April 23rd compared to 100M–500M for Twilio.
-MessageBird is currently trending upward in adoption, while Twilio volume has remained stable.
+On the Knock platform, MessageBird handled <1M messages from February 15th to May 14th compared to 100M–500M for Twilio.
+MessageBird volume has remained stable, while Twilio volume has remained stable.

 Can I use both MessageBird and Twilio together?